nettings/tarot/README.md

 # tarot
-![tarot](/web/graphics/tarot.svg) lets you create multiple clones of SD cards and other media in parallel.
+![tarot](/web/graphics/tarot.svg) lets you create multiple clones of SD cards and other media in parallel, which is nice if you have to deploy massive amounts of SBC computers or other embedded gadgets.

 ## Status
 **tarot** is functional but not very well tested yet, and not at all outside